lzrscg/celestiaql/README.md

 ### NodeJS
 There isn't a very good justification for this.
 In fact, this would have been easier in Go.
 I started developing this in Node because I am quicker at experimenting in it.
 Then, after going down the rabbit hole, I did too much in Node to want go back.

 Node does have one advantage over Go.
-In my opinion, there is better tooling for providing nice APIs for users.
+In my opinion, there is better tooling for providing nice APIs to users.

 ### CelesJS
 CelesJS (name inspired by [CosmJS](https://github.com/cosmos/cosmjs)) is a collection of JS classes and functions that help JavaScript projects work with Celestia.
 It is basically a reimplementation of parts of [celestia-app](https://github.com/celestiaorg/celestia-app) in pure JS as well as some [tendermint](https://github.com/tendermint/tendermint) data structures.